Skarstein-Hatlen/Kjetil_Skarstein-Hatlen_EP_CA_AUG22FT/README.md

 - DELETE /category/:id - Deletes a category from the database.

 #### Cart
-- GET /cart - Retrieves the cart for the logged-in user.
+- GET /cart - Retrieves cart for the logged-in user.
 - GET /allcarts - Retrieves all existing carts, including their items and user information.
 - POST /cart_item - Adds an item to the user's cart.
 - PUT /cart_item/:id - Updates the quantity of a specific item in the user's cart.